SebastianOderland/PrimaryDomain/README.md

 ## Todo

-- DONE!
-Remove all subdomains for current Addon Domain
-- DONE!
-Remove all DNS-records for subdomains
-- DONE!
-Recreate the subdomains

 - Convert as much as possible to UAPI
 - The process takes quite a while, so a loading screen is kinda necessary
 - Probably redo the process of importing DNS-Records